GovindN75/Note-Summarizer/README.md

 python backend.py
 ```

-The server is now running locally on your machine.
+The server is now running locally on your machine (Usually port 5000).